Top 5 Best Webcams for YouTube and Twitch Streaming 2021

 Webcams are extremely useful for streaming and YouTube gaming channels.
 They are incredibly cheap and are just what you’ll need if you plan to record in front of your computer.

-The ones I’ll show you here are already popular between streamers for good reasons.
+Even though more streamers are starting to use normal cameras for streaming, some of these webcams are still the most popular.
 They still have disadvantages, but I’ll explain how to counter them in a bit.
 For now, let’s start with a chart.

 Comparison Chart: Best Webcams for YouTube and Twitch